How To Be a Better Listener in a Relationship & Marriage

 1. Pay Attention to Body Language

 This specific piece of advice now applies to both your own and your partner’s body language.
-In order to better comprehend your partner’s sentiments, it’s vital to pay attention to how they are sitting and what their body language is conveying.
+To better comprehend your partner’s sentiments, it is vital to pay attention to how they are sitting and what their body language is conveying.

-You want to make sure that your partner can see that you are paying attention to them using your own body language.
-For instance, I won’t feel listened to if I’m talking to my spouse about something that has been upsetting me and they are looking away from me and around the room at other things.
+You want to ensure your partner can see you are paying attention to them using your body language.
+For instance, I won’t feel listened to if I’m talking to my spouse about something that has upset me, and they look away from me and around the room at other things.
 You want to convey to your spouse that you value their opinions and are concerned about their needs.

 2. Listen to Learn (Not Reply)

-While debate classes in school could encourage us to engage in stimulating discussions that examine many issues and viewpoints, doing so could be detrimental to our overall well-being.
-In a discussion, you don’t actually listen to your “opponent” so much as you watch for opportunities to introduce your point of view.
+While debate classes in school could encourage us to engage in stimulating discussions examining many issues and viewpoints, doing so could harm our overall well-being.
+In a debate, you don’t listen to your “opponent” so much as you watch for opportunities to introduce your point of view.

 Finding out more about our discussion partners is the nicest part of doing so.
-Therefore, the next time you are speaking with your spouse, pay close attention so you may better comprehend their viewpoint without trying to refute it.
+Therefore, the next time you speak with your spouse, pay close attention so you can better comprehend their viewpoint without trying to refute it.

 3. Focus on the Speaker

 You have to truly listen if you want to be a good listener.
-That’s a big surprise, I know, but it’s more difficult than people realize.
-In order to truly listen to someone, you must put all of your attention on them and what they are saying.
+That’s a big surprise, but it’s more complex than people realize.
+To truly listen to someone, you must put all of your attention on them and what they are saying.

-For many of us, especially those of us who were raised doing many tasks at once, this may be tremendously challenging.
-However, putting in the effort to show your spouse that you are giving them your whole attention while listening to them will rapidly elevate your reputation as the world’s best listener.
+This may be tremendously challenging for many of us, especially those who were raised doing many tasks at once.
+However, showing your spouse that you are giving them your whole attention while listening to them will rapidly elevate your reputation as the world’s best listener.

 4. Paraphrase to Acknowledge Your Partner’s Feelings

-A very helpful technique that might reassure your spouse that you are paying attention and genuinely understanding them is paraphrasing.
+Paraphrasing is very helpful for reassuring your spouse that you are paying attention and genuinely understanding them.

-Paraphrasing your partner’s worries also gives them the assurance that you are understanding what they are trying to communicate and are not misrepresenting or misunderstanding things, which can help prevent more arguments.
+Paraphrasing your partner’s worries also assures them that you understand what they are trying to communicate and are not misrepresenting or misunderstanding things, which can help prevent more arguments.

-You may utilize paraphrase to make sure that you comprehend both your partner’s words and their sentiments.
-However, it’s crucial to just utilize paraphrase as a beginning point.
+You may paraphrase to ensure you comprehend your partner’s words and sentiments.
+However, it’s crucial to use paraphrase only as a starting point.

 5. Listening Does Not Mean Problem-Solving

 The difficulty of listening is immense.
-Many of us believe that we have an obligation to address a partner’s problem as soon as it is brought up.
-Being a good listener pauses the problem-solving process, even though we should frequently be working with our spouse to solve any worries or difficulties that arise.
+Many believe we must address a partner’s problem as soon as it is brought up.
+Being a good listener pauses problem-solving, even though we should frequently work with our spouse to solve any worries or difficulties.

-Sometimes our partners just want to be heard and recognized by their partners; they don’t always need anything “fixed.”
-Therefore, pay attention to what your spouse is saying when you are talking to them; issue-solving may be done afterward and together.
+Sometimes, our partners want to be heard and recognized by their partners; they don’t always need anything “fixed.”
+Therefore, please pay attention to what your spouse says when you talk to them; issue-solving may be done afterward and together.

 6. Listen Without Judgment

 Being unresponsive in this way is not listening well.
 Encourage your spouse to use “I” words instead of defending yourself or taking the initiative.
-This quickly removes a lot of the perceived blame and allows you both to concentrate on your partner’s feelings.
+This quickly removes much of the perceived blame and lets you both concentrate on your partner’s feelings.

-You never clean up messes around the house or wash any of the dishes.
+You never clean up messes around the house or wash any dishes.

 This small distinction may make it so much simpler to discuss your partner’s issues without making them feel attacked.